openshift/ci-tools/cmd/config-brancher/README.md

 ### Mirroring configuration

-In the mirror configuration mode, it copies the development branch config to all branches for the provided `--future-release` values, not changing the configuration for the dev branch and making sure that the release branch for the version that matches that in the dev branch has a disabled promotion stanza to ensure only one branch feeds a release ImageStream.
+In the mirror configuration mode, it copies the development branch configuration to all branches for the provided `--future-release` values.
+The development branch version is not changed.
+Since this results in both the development branch and one of the release branches promoting to the same release ImageStream, promotion is disabled in the release branch for the version which matches that in the promotion stanza of the development branch.
+This ensures only one branch feeds that release ImageStream.

 ### Bumping configuration